goat-systems/tzpay/README.md

 # Tzpay

 Tzpay is a golang driven payout tool for delegation services on the tezos network.
-Tzpay is built with [go-tezos](https://github.com/goat-systems/go-tezos).
+It is built with [go-tezos](https://github.com/goat-systems/go-tezos), and has support for [Dexter](http://camlcase.io/) liquidity providers.

 ## Installation